taocpp/operators/README.md

 All comparison operators are marked `constexpr` for GCC and Clang, Visual Studio has problems with `constexpr` support, hence it is disabled.

-If you want to switch of `constexpr` support manually, you can set
+If you want to switch off `constexpr` support manually, you can set

 ```c++
 #define TAO_OPERATORS_CONSTEXPR